-The audit committee is appointed by the board and comprises of three non-executive, independent directors.
-The present members of the audit committee are John
+The audit committee is appointed by the board and comprises of two non-executive, independent directors.
+The present members of the audit committee are Ian Williams (chairman) and Sir Rabbie Namaliu.

-Leahy (chairman), Sir Rabbie Namaliu and Ian Williams.
 The company secretary and external auditors are available to attend meetings.
-All members of the audit committee are financially literate, and John Leahy has financial and accounting experience.
+All members of the audit committee are financially literate.